pbossman/Schlauge.github.io/_posts/2018-08-02-getting PVS-maint-servers.md

 ---
 layout: post
 title: Getting PVS Maintenance Servers
-subtitle: Find Maintenace PVS that not
+subtitle: Find Maintenance PVS that not
 ---

 When you work with Citrix PVs, you know about the different types of images.

     Production
     Test
-    Maintenace
+    Maintenance

-Our implementation fo PVS uses a dedicated machine for our Maintenance manchine.
-We designate these machinesMM to distiguish a Maintenance machine.
+Our implementation fo PVS uses a dedicated machine for our Maintenance machine.
+We designate these machinesMM to distinguish a Maintenance machine.
 Sometimes this MM machine is booted prior to setting up the new version of Maintenance.
 When this happens the disk will boot Read-only.
-If you dont knowtic this
+If you dont know this

 ``` posh
     Get-Item